eafarris/one-inch-frame/README.md

 Multimarkdown), but can be converted to use PHP Markdown or any other HTML generator, or even no generator at all.

+In addition to the standard Markdown format, OIF allows for inter-linking between pages using the "freelinking" format of double square brackets, and includes a special [[w:format]] format for linking to Wikipedia articles.
+More freelink formats may be added in the future.

 OIF does not use a database.
 The generate.php script does not care if files have been modified or not; it regenerates the whole site, on every invocation.
 It generates my test site (about 400 small Markdown sources)